turi-mate/deepbirding/README.md

 - Enter the BirdCLEF 2023 competition from your account and accept the terms and rules of the competition to use the dataset at: https://www.kaggle.com/competitions/birdclef-2023
 - In your downloaded project file add the recieved kaggle.json file to your root project directory
 - With the kaggle.json key file the code is able to retrieve the dataset from Kaggle
-- After these steps the data will be ready for use
+- After these steps the BirdCLEF2023 comptetition dataset will be ready for use